quiltdata/t4/docs/Technical Reference.md

 with your AWS account ID to request access to Quilt through the AWS Service Catalog.

-1. Click the service catalog link from the email.
+1. Click the service catalog link that you received from Quilt.
 Arrive at the Service Catalog.
 Click IMPORT, lower right.

     ![](./imgs/import.png)